danhickok/timecards/README.md

 To install the program from the ZIP file:

 1. Download the file to your local hard drive.
-1. Extract the contents to a local folder.
+1. Extract the contents to a local folder of your choosing.
 1. Make a shortcut to `Timecards.exe` and place it in a convenient location (such as your desktop).

-When you execute the program for the first time, it will create a file called "Timecards.db" in a folder called "TimecardsData" in your App Data folder.
-This is where your timecard data is stored.

 ### Requirements